Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-In conclusion, based on the self-consistent Bogoliubov-de Gennes equations, we have numerically studied the superconducting properties of the Yu-Shiba-Rusinov (YSR) states in the $s-$wave superconducting kagome Hubbard model.
-Similar to the density of states, the bulk superconducting pair potential changes with the chemical potential $\mu$ and reaches local maxima when $\mu$ is located at the van Hove singularities (VHS) and the flat band (FB).
+In conclusion, based on a self-consistent numerical solution of the Bogoliubov-de Gennes equations, we have investigated the Yu-Shiba-Rusinov (YSR) states in the $s-$wave superconducting kagome model.
+Following the density of states, the bulk superconducting pair potential changes with the chemical potential $\mu$, reaching local maxima near the van Hove singularities (VHS) and the flat band (FB) while exhibiting the local minimum at the Dirac point (DP).

+When varying the strength $J$ of the interaction between a magnetic impurity and superconductor, the first-order phase transition occurs, accompanied by the pronounced hysteresis loop.
+The stable branch (with minimal free energy) exhibits the $0$-$\pi$ phase shift of the pair potential (abrupt change of the potential sign) at the transition point $J=J^*$.
+The corresponding YSR energy $E_{\rm YSR}$ has a jump at $J^*$ as well.
+The minimal $E_{\rm YSR}$ of the stable YSR states taken as a function of $J$ is positive for any set of the model parameters, i.e., $E_{\rm YSR, min} >0$.

-When varying the spin-magnetic interaction $J$ of the magnetic impurity, a first-order phase transition occurs since hysteresis loops with discontinuities in the local pair potential at the impurity and the YSR-state energy $E_{\rm YSR}$ at the upper and lower critical potentials ($J_{\rm c1}$ and $J_{\rm c2}$), which correspond to $E_{\rm YSR}=0$.
-The conventional critical interaction $J_c$ is normally situated between $J_{\rm c1}$ and $J_{\rm c2}$, except at the DP.
-And, the minimal stable $E_{\rm YSR, min}$ values at the crossover interaction ($J^*$) along the free-energy favorite path are non-zero for $\mu$ at the VHS, DP, and FB.
-Moreover, $J_{\rm c1}$, $J_{\rm c2}$ and $J^*$ depend on $\mu$ and the superconducting coupling $g$.
-Our ﬁndings can be helpful for future experiments on the YSR states in the $s-$wave superconducting kagome system achieved by superconducting proximity effects.
+Considered as a function of $\mu$, $E_{\rm YSR, min}$ has three local maxima near the VHS, DP, and FB.
+The most pronounced increase of $E_{\rm YSR, min}$ is observed in the FB regime.
+For a shallow system, just above $\mu=-4$, and close to the full-filling onset, $E_{\rm YSR, min}$ drops significantly but remains nonzero.
+The first-order transition characteristics $J_{\rm c1}$, $J_{\rm c2}$, and $J^*$ depend on $g$ but the qualitative features of their behavior do not change with $g$.
+Finally, we expect that our findings can be helpful for future experiments on the YSR states in the $s-$wave superconducting kagome systems achieved by the superconducting proximity effects.